ankurk91/wp-google-map/readme.txt

 = I don't want css fixes for map controls, how to disable them ? =

 Use this short-code `[ank_google_map css_fix=0]`

-= Error: JS file could be created in plugin folder. =

-Each time you save map settings , this plugin write processed js code to 'agm-user-js.js' file.
-There may be some chance that plugin unable to create/write this file.This file is essential and map won't work without this file.

-Possible reasons are ->

-* Not enough permission to write a file.
-* Plugin malfunction (my fault).
-* You hosting provider has disabled File Handling Function via php.ini (rare).

-How to resolve ->

-* Login to your website via your FTP client software. (eg: FileZilla) and change file permission of plugins folder.

 = Did you test it with old version of WordPress ? =